mnestix/mnestix-browser/README.md

       BASYX_CORS_ALLOWED-METHODS: GET,POST,PATCH,DELETE,PUT,OPTIONS,HEAD
 ```
 If you are using the Mnestix API see [here](#running-mnestix-with-its-api) on how to set the Frontend Flags.
-If you are using only the Mnestix Viewer just set the environment variable `AAS_REPO_API_URL` accordingly.
+If you are using only the Mnestix Browser just set the environment variable `AAS_REPO_API_URL` accordingly.

 #### How to configure the BaSyx Discovery Service